ssuniltikoo/product/README.md

 # PRODUCT SERVICE API
-Product service is product service api to provide details of products and categories
+Product service  api to provide details of products and categories